Holiday Trivia Quiz Questions With Answers

 A: Car dealerships and establishments selling alcohol.

-As of 2012, there were how many federal holidays in the United States?
+, there were how many federal holidays in the United States?

 A: Eleven, ten annual holidays and one quadrennial holiday (Inauguration Day).